MahsaMirzadaei/e-commerce/README.md

 - API calls are handled in server actions, ensuring optimal performance by fetching data on the server.

 - Integrated Redux Toolkit as an example of state management configuration, although not strictly required due to server actions handling state in this case.

+- Integrated the ducanh2912/next-pwa package to enable PWA functionality and efficiently cache routes.